isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * **Resolution-Based output protection**

 DRM Policies can now specify the highest resolution permitted, depending on the device's Output Protection capabilities.
-For instance "If HDCP is available, allow  content  of up to 1080p resolution to be played, and if HDCP is not available, allow  content  of up to 480p resolution to be played".
+For instance, "If HDCP is available, allow  content  of up to 1080p resolution to be played, and if HDCP is not available, allow  content  of up to 480p resolution to be played".

 **Version 1.4.4**

 * **Video Heartbeats Library (VHL) update to version 1.4.1.1**

   * Added the ability to bundle different analytics use cases, from other SDKs or players, with the Adobe Analytics Video Essentials.
-  * Ad tracking has been optimized by removing the trackAdBreakStart and trackAdBreakComplete methods.
-The ad break is inferred from the  trackAdStart  and trackAdComplete method calls.
+  * Ad tracking has been optimized by removing the `trackAdBreakStart` and `trackAdBreakComplete` methods.
+The ad break is inferred from the  `trackAdStart`  and `trackAdComplete` method calls.
-  * The  playhead  property is no longer needed when tracking ads.
+  * The  `playhead`  property is no longer needed when tracking ads.
   * Added support for the Marketing Cloud Visitor ID.

 * **Nielsen SDK Integration**